We tell your story

 We vertellen verhalen

 <JNSN> is een communicatiebureau in Amsterdam.
 We ontwikkelen creatieve concepten en content voor kleine en grote merken, bij voorkeur voor organisaties die hun maatschappelijke impact serieus nemen.
 Waarom?
 Omdat we graag vooruitstrevende, positieve verhalen creëren die een verschil maken.
 Context.
 Altijd duurzaam verpakt.
-In een originele huisstijl, op een uitnodigende website of in een betekenisvolle campagne.
+In een originele huisstijl of corporate story, op een uitnodigende website of in een betekenisvolle campagne.
 Steeds als opstap naar gezonde groei, goed vertrouwen en betere relaties.
 Wat is uw verhaal?

 Wat we doen?

-<JNSN> creëert goede boodschappen voor oprechte merken.
-We adviseren organisaties bij vraagstukken over merkinnovatie, productontwikkeling en positionering, creëren merkconcepten en huisstijlen en ontwikkelen communicatiemiddelen, zoals video's, magazines en websites.
+<JNSN> creëert goede boodschappen voor oprechte merken en organisaties.
+We adviseren bij vraagstukken over merkinnovatie, productontwikkeling en positionering, creëren merkconcepten en huisstijlen en ontwikkelen communicatiemiddelen, zoals jaarverslagen, brochures, video's, magazines en websites.
+Dat doen we voor universiteiten, kennisinstituten en onderzoeksgroepen, maar ook voor bedrijven in het mkb of internationals.
 Ziet u iets dat u aanspreekt?

 We bouwen merken